-- 1. To apply a recurring action to an individual client, navigate to Systems, click the client to configure schedules for, and navigate to the States > Recurring States tab. - 2.
-To apply a recurring action to a system group, navigate to Systems > System Groups, select the group to configure schedules for, and navigate to States > Recurring States tab. - 3.
-Click [Create]. - 4.
-Type a name for the new schedule. - 5.
+- 1. To apply a recurring action to an individual client, navigate to Systems, click the client to configure schedules for, and navigate to the Recurring Actions tab. - 2.
+To apply a recurring action to a system group, navigate to Systems > System Groups, select the group to configure schedules for, and navigate to Recurring Actions tab. - 3.
+Click [Create] - 4.
+Select an action type from the Action Type dropdown. - 5.
+Type a name for the new schedule. - 6.
 Choose the frequency of the recurring action: - Hourly: Type the minute of each hour.
 For example, 15 runs the action at fifteen minutes past every hour. - Daily: Select the time of each day.
-For example, 01:00 runs the action at 0100 every day, in the timezone of the Uyuni Server. - Weekly: Select the day of the week and the time of the day, to execute the action every week at the specified time. - Monthly: Select the day of the month and the time of the day, to execute the action every month at the specified time. - Custom Quartz format: For more detailed options, enter a custom quartz string.
+For example, 01:00 runs the action at 0100 every day, in the timezone of the Uyuni Server. - Weekly: Select the day of the week and the time of the day, to execute the action every week at the specified time.

+- Monthly: Select the day of the month and the time of the day, to execute the action every month at the specified time. - Custom Quartz format: For more detailed options, enter a custom quartz string.
 For example, to run a recurring action at 0215 every Saturday of every month, enter:

-- 6. OPTIONAL: Toggle the Test mode switch on to run the schedule in test mode. - 7.
+- 7. OPTIONAL: Toggle the Test mode switch on to run the schedule in test mode. - 8.
+For actions of type Custom state, select the states from the list of available states and click [Save Changes].
+This will only save the current state selection and not the schedule. - 9.
+In the next pane, drag and drop the selected states to put them in the execution order and click [Confirm]. - 10.
 Click [Create Schedule] to save, and see the complete list of existing schedules.

 Organization Administrators can set and edit recurring actions for all clients in the organization.
-Navigate to Home > My Organization > Recurring States to see all recurring actions that apply to the entire organization.
+Navigate to Home > My Organization > Recurring Actions to see all recurring actions that apply to the entire organization.

 Uyuni Administrators can set and edit recurring actions for all clients in all organizations.
-Navigate to Admin > Organizations, select the organization to manage, and navigate to the States > Recurring States tab.
+Navigate to Admin > Organizations, select the organization to manage, and navigate to the States > Recurring Actions tab.